ProgKea/shooting-game-recreation/readme.md

 <img src="demo.gif">

-The cursor is not shown.
+The cursor is not shown in the recording.